edunuke/ConditionalIndNetworks/README.md

-It can be seen in the last plot that:
+From the last plot we can make the following observations:

 1. AveRooms and AveBedrms are strongly related to each other and together represents a latent concept which is House Size.
 2. This latent concept of House size has a strong association with MedInc (Median Income)